Matthew-Berthoud/Distributed-System-Security/notes/distributed-system-security.md

 - Defense against return-oriented-programming: Generate all the valid control flow graphs and make sure that control flow that happens is in that set of possible things
 - That's basically what Kalium is.
 - Stable identifier for function is URL
+- Serverless functions don't store anything on disk because:
+    1. they can scale to 0
+    2. you're not guaranteed that the function will be the same replica next time, so you can't persist state like that